 -

-Stress levels drop → if you learn to breathe through the cold
+Stress levels decrease → if you learn to breathe through the cold

 But there are also important differences...